AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

 This page describes how to walk through the full GaNCH workflow, so that you can replicate the process for your own region.
 Links from the GaNCH project are included to provide context, but of course your region may have unique local needs.

+## Setup

+* Download and install free open source software (and one propritary software) to manipulate data and upload it to Wikidata
+  * [Git](https://git-scm.com/downloads) - [Version Control](https://www.atlassian.com/git/tutorials/what-is-version-control) software, used to protect your work against accidental deletion.
+  * [Visual Studio Code](https://code.visualstudio.com/) - Text and code editor with a built-in terminal.
+Free and easy to learn interface.
+    * [Edit CSV extension](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv) - Edit CSV files in spreadsheet format within VS Code.
+We don't use MS Excel since it reformats content (dates, etc.).
+    * [markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) - Helps with formatting markdown files.
+We're writing all our documentation in markdown because it provides rich text formatting.
+    * [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - Python for VS Code.
+  * [OpenRefine](http://openrefine.org/) - Data wrangling software which is also used to upload to Wikidata.
+  * [Microsoft Excel](https://products.office.com/en-us/excel) - You'll use Excel (or [LibreOffice Calc](https://www.libreoffice.org/discover/calc/)) to perform data formatting and cleanup with formulas.

 ## Compile

 * Reach out to [partner organizations](/docs/project_partners.md) and individuals in your region to identify [data sources](/data/data_sources.md).